 Who we are

-EDP Drug & Alcohol Services (EDP) are a charity working primarily in the South West, providing services across Devon and Dorset, in the community and within prisons.
+EDP Drug & Alcohol Services (EDP) are a subsidiary of Humankind charity.
+We are a charity working primarily in the South West, providing services across Devon and Dorset, in the community and within prisons.
 We offer a number of dynamic and innovative initiatives which work alongside people to improve their wellbeing, social connections and employability.
 We are passionate about supporting individuals who face complex issues, including substance misuse, mental ill health, and other harmful, addictive and offending behaviour, to improve their lives.
 The fundamental belief underpinning our work is that, given the right support and resources, people can and do make remarkable changes.

 Our Contact details